kimbylr/inemit/README.md

 # Inemit!

 **Inemit** is a Web App / PWA for practicing vocabulary (or anything else) using [Spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
-It is in an early usable stadium and there are plans to enhance it further.
-It mainly covers my own needs, replacing my former learning platform of choice that has shut down their spaced repetition feature.
+It was born out of dissatisfaction with the available options after my former learning platform of choice had shut down their spaced repetition feature.

+Features include:

+- Lists.
+With stuff.
+To learn.
+(Yes, it's rocket science.)
+- A clever algorithm to evaluate if the solution entered is correct (starship science, at least)
+- A nice palette of green colours.
+Also some smilies.
+- A progress graphic meant to be motivating.
+That is, if you learn regularly.
+- Glitches: possibly more than zero, but far less than could be (Sensible sizes.
+Software keyboard handling.
+Return does what it should.
+That kind of stuff.)
+- Image prompts with search
+- Import

 `Ine mit` means "In with it" in Swiss German.